 Course descriptions can be found in the Course Catalog.

-Declaration of the Dance Minor
+To Declare the Dance Minor

 There are no course requirements for declaring the minor, though individual courses may have enrollment prerequisites, and a major must be officially declared before a minor may be declared.